pmall/risk-ratio/README.md

   },
   maxBidAskSpread: 1,             // Maximum allowed bid-ask spread for options to be considered
-  maxIv: 200,                     // Maximum implied volatility for options to be considered
+  maxIv: 200,                     // Maximum implied volatility for options to be considered };
-  priceStep: 1,                   // The increment for price points in the probability distribution
-  priceRangeExtensionFactor: 1.2, // Factor to extend the price range beyond current price for distribution calculation };
 ```